Steve Justice Studio

 Keep your friends close but keep your enemies closer. – Vito Corleone

 When I saw “Last Tango in Paris” in a student union in Cincinnati in 1975, the police, opining that the film was not wholesome enough for public consumption, cleared the theater, confiscated the film and arrested the projectionist.
-They repeated the procedure in subsequent weeks starting with “A Clockwork Orange” and followed by “Midnight Cowboy” or “Straw Dogs”.
+They repeated the procedure in subsequent weeks starting with “A Clockwork Orange” and followed by “Midnight Cowboy” and “Straw Dogs”.
 The poor projectionist was a quiet and unassuming 20-year old Jewish kid who loved movies and now had three arrests on his record.